It's in the mountain air, warm sunshine, cool waves, and skinny dipping in natural products that soothe the body while sparing the lake.

 No parabens, no petroleum products like mineral oil or petroleum jelly.
 Even the packaging is as lake-friendly and reusable as possible.
 Each item is hand crafted in Canada in small batches by the Lake Maiden herself.

-When it comes to ingredients, there's no need for the nasties; nature provides everything we need.
-She uses only naturally softening and moisture-locking plant ingredients, pure and unadulterated.
-Nutrient-rich plant oils, celebrated botanicals, and soothing beeswax are what go into these carefully infused blends.
-And for you: soft and well-nourished skin.
+When it comes to ingredients, there's no need for fillers or perfumes; nature provides everything we need.
+She uses only nutrient-rich plant oils, long celebrated botanicals, and soothing beeswax in her carefully infused blends.

 SOAK IT IN